-Proposal coordinators receive an Evaluation Summary Report (ESR), showing the results of the evaluation for a given proposal.
+Coordinators will receive an Evaluation Summary Report (ESR) at the end of the evaluation process, showing the results of the evaluation.
 In the ESR, the overall scores will be provided.
-For proposals that successfully pass the first stage of two-stage calls, common feedback is provided to all coordinators, but the first stage ESR is only sent after the second stage evaluation.
-Applicants whose proposal is awarded funding will receive a formal communication informing them that the grant preparation phase can start.
-A positive result does not constitute a confirmed offer of a grant.
+For proposals that successfully pass the first stage of two-stage submission process, common feedback is provided to all coordinators, but the first stage ESR is only sent after the second step evaluation.